Home » UI vs. UX: Two Sides of the Same Coin

 Discover UI/UX Design

-Some Analogies to Clarify the Confusion
+Some Analogies to Clarify UI vs. UX

 Try thinking of a coffee shop, restaurant, or bar.
 When you enter, you see chairs, tables, cutlery, bottles, and more.
 This is the user interface you are looking at.
-But then you’ll feel surrounded by other elements like music, ambiance, lighting, and most important: the food or the drink that makes up the user experience.
+But then you’ll feel surrounded by other elements like music, ambiance, lighting, an, most importantly, the food or the drink that makes up the user experience.
 When you leave the restaurant smiling, it’s because you experienced a wonderful UX.

 Let’s say you’re designing a car.
 The UX would be the components that make the functionality of the car, such as the steering system, start/stop system, electrical system, AC system, exhaust, and more elements that determine how all the car’s features connect together.